WkdThemes/WkdRequirements/README.md

 ##Positioning within JavaScript stack##
 ***

 WKD Requirements allows you to position your scripts within the stack.
 There are three (3) possible positions - `top`, `middle` and `bottom`.
-Simply pass the requirements javascript method a script an position and you are golden!
+Simply pass the `javascript` method a script an position and you are golden!

 ```
 	<% require javascript(themes/mytheme/js/myscript.js, top) %>